Undergraduate Honors Program

 - fulfill the regular requirements for a Physics, Applied Physics, or Astronomy B.S. or B.A. degree

-- open to all Physics, Applied Physics, or Astronomy majors who have and maintain a GPA > 3.33
+- open to all Physics, Applied Physics, or Astronomy majors who have and maintain a GPA of at least 3.33

 - complete a research project under the guidance of a faculty member